“An Unplugged Wedding”

 I have plenty of pictures to prove it.
 Sometimes they do provide some humour, though late;y it strikes me as boring.
 Especially when considered what is happening in real time.

 Personally, I like to be a guest, live in that moment.
 I want to enjoy the day chatting.
-I leave the camera at home, and I certainly leave my camera and it’s horrible camera in my pocket where it belongs.
+I leave the camera at home, and I certainly leave my phone and it’s horrible camera in my pocket where it belongs.